Diamonds Are Forever (film): Plot

-Bond scales the walls to the Whyte House's top floor to confront Whyte.
-He is instead met by two identical Blofelds, who use an electronic device to sound like Whyte.
-Bond kills one of the Blofelds, which turns out to be a look-alike.
-He is then knocked out by gas, picked up by Wint and Kidd and taken out to Las Vegas Valley, where he is placed in a pipeline and left to die.
-Bond escapes, then calls Blofeld, using a similar electronic device to pose as Saxby.
-He finds out Whyte's location and rescues him, Saxby being killed in the gunfight.
-In the meantime, Blofeld abducts Case.
-With the help of Whyte, Bond raids the lab and uncovers Blofeld's plot to create a laser satellite using the diamonds, which by now has already been sent into orbit.
-With the satellite, Blofeld destroys nuclear weapons in China, the Soviet Union and the United States, then proposes an international auction for global nuclear supremacy.
+Bond climbs to the Whyte House's top floor to confront Whyte.
+He is instead met by two identical Blofelds, who use an electronic voice synthesiser to sound like Whyte when communicating with the outside world.
+Bond kills one of the Blofelds, who turns out to be a look-alike.
+He is then knocked out by gas, picked up by Wint and Kidd, taken out to Las Vegas Valley, placed in a pipeline and left to die.
+Bond escapes, then calls Blofeld, using another voice synthesiser to pose as Saxby.
+He locates Whyte's desert home, defeats bodyguards, and rescues Whyte.
+Meanwhile, Blofeld abducts Tiffany.
+With Whyte's help, Bond raids the laboratory and uncovers Blofeld's plot to use the diamonds to create a laser satellite, which has already been sent into orbit.
+With the satellite, Blofeld destroys nuclear weapons installations in the United States, the Soviet Union and China, then proposes an international auction for global nuclear supremacy.

-Whyte identifies an oil platform off the coast of Baja California as Blofeld's base of operations.
-After Bond's attempt to change the cassette containing the satellite control codes fails due to a mistake by Tiffany, a helicopter attack on the oil rig is launched by Leiter and the CIA.
+Whyte identifies an oil rig off the coast of Baja California as Blofeld's base of operations.
+After Bond's attempt to change the cassette containing the satellite control codes fails, Leiter and the CIA launch a helicopter attack on the rig.
 Blofeld tries to escape in a midget submarine.
-Bond gains control of the submarine's launch crane and uses the sub as a wrecking ball, destroying both the satellite control and the base.
-Bond and Tiffany then head for Britain on a cruise ship, where Wint and Kidd pose as room-service stewards and attempt to kill them with a hidden bomb.
-Bond kills them instead.
+Bond gains control of its launch crane and uses the submarine as a wrecking ball, destroying the satellite control room and the base.
+Bond and Tiffany head for Britain on an ocean liner, where Wint and Kidd pose as room-service waiters to serve them a dinner with a time-bomb hidden in a cake.
+Bond, however, unravels their disguise.
+They attack Bond, who sets Kidd on fire, making him jump overboard.
+Bond then throws Wint overboard holding the bomb, which explodes seconds after.
+Seeing Blofeld's satellite still in orbit in the sky, Tiffany asks Bond if they can get the diamonds back to Earth.